 - Multiple crews, tight deadlines – Constructing a project as large as the international terminal is no small feat.
 With the coordination of various materials such as concrete, steel, glass, plumbing, electrical, heating and cooling systems along with more than 1,300 workers on site daily, a host of crews needed to carefully execute work around each other, placing a high priority on schedules and the deadlines.
 Missing deadlines meant minimum fines of $1,000.

 For these reasons, a traditional system wouldn’t do.
 So Stainless Fabricators turned to Wagner and its innovative dry glaze railing solution – PanelGrip®.
 Unlike traditional systems, PanelGrip® technology is specifically designed to simplify virtually any railing installation.

 With a unique locking mechanism of high-strength aluminum and PVC isolator, PanelGrip® eased the time constraints that would have come with wet glaze.
 It also required fewer laborers to complete each glass panel installation, thanks to the broadest grip range and simple process for locking in panels.

 This lightweight code compliant system promotes flexibility and ease of change, especially since the only tool required is an Allen wrench.
 Additionally, the aluminum PanelGrip® shoe is almost 30 percent lighter than the standard shoe.

-Key to the project success was Wagner’s open lines of communication, innovation and ability to design produce and deliver these patent components mechanisms for the PanelGrip® system.
-It’s this level of special attention and focus that Stainless Fabricators attributes to a win-win partnership with Wagner that dates back to the 1990s.
+Key to the project success was Wagner’s open lines of communication, innovation, and ability to design, produce, and deliver these patent component mechanisms for the PanelGrip® system.
+It’s this level of special attention and focus that Stainless Fabricators attributes to a win-win partnership with Wagner that dates back to the 1990’s.